- Campus Life

 J. Andrew Bush

-Lecturer in the Writing Program Affiliation: NYU Abu Dhabi
+Senior Lecturer Affiliation: NYU Abu Dhabi

 Education: BA James Madison University; MA, PhD Johns Hopkins University

 Research Areas: Islamic studies, ethics, literature, gender and sexuality

 Andrew Bush is an anthropologist specializing in Islamic Studies.
 He has conducted ethnographic research with Iraqi Kurds for more than ten years in the United States and the Kurdistan region of Iraq.
 Research interests in ethics, literature, and gender and sexuality have led him to examine kinship, Sufi poetry, Islamist movements, and Islamic law in Kurdistan.
 He is drafting a book manuscript that examines the ethical lives of Muslims in Kurdistan who turn away from pietistic aspirations while at the same time citing Sufi poetry and sustaining intimate relations with more pious Muslims.
 Tentatively titled Islam and Intimacy in Kurdistan, the manuscript renders ethical life in ethnographic prose that is interspersed with poetry.
 Drawing from anthropology, philosophy, Islamic studies and literature, he has taught courses on Islamic law, Western receptions of Islamic literature, and religion and sexuality.
 His writing appears in Wiley-Blackwell’s Companion to the Anthropology of the Middle East, as well as the Journal of Middle East Women’s Studies, and Anthropology of this Century.